rescript-lang/bucklescript.github.io/README.md

 ## Building and Deploying

 Changes from `source` branch are automatically picked into `master` branch by CI, then published.
-Translation download/uploads are still manual right now.
+Translation download/uploads are still manual right now (needs API key, which @rickyvetter and @chenglou have).